guppythegod/ReList/README.md

 This is my implementation on a Todo list app using Vue.js for a frontend framework and flask for a backend framework.

+Just a heads up...

+I did somethings in this project that might seem stupid, like writing queries by hand, implemnting my own authentication system, and not using some sort of framework to write the RESTful API.
+This is just a project for learning and developing... not something I would do in a production setting.

+I did this in 36 hours with coffee, take it for what it is.

 Works like any other productivity app:

 - You can create todos